What is Cryptocurrency?

 Crypto mining is the act of solving cryptographic puzzles to verify crypto transactions and add new data blocks to the blockchain.
 Successful miners are rewarded with bitcoin, and the current reward is 3.125 bitcoin.

-For cryptocurrency, Cryptocurrency trading provided by Zero Hash Liquidity Services LLC, and cryptocurrency custody provided by Zero Hash LLC.
-Cryptocurrency assets are not held in your brokerage account with tastytrade.
-Zero Hash is a licensed virtual currency business by the New York State Department of Financial Services and is a licensed money transmitter in jurisdictions where so required.
-Zero Hash is not a registered broker dealer or a member of FINRA or the NFA.
-Cryptocurrencies are not FDIC insured or protected by SIPC.
-Cryptocurrency trading is not suitable for all investors due to the significant risks involved, including volatile market prices, illiquid market conditions, lack of regulatory oversight, market manipulation, and other risks.
+Cryptocurrency trading provided by Zero Hash Liquidity Services LLC, MSB # 31000181510564, and cryptocurrency custody provided by Zero Hash LLC NMLS # 169937.
+Zero Hash is a licensed virtual currency business by the NYDFS.
+Cryptocurrency accounts are not protected by SIPC coverage.
+Cryptocurrencies are not covered by the FDIC, which covers fiat currency.
+Cryptocurrency trading is not suitable for all investors due to the number of risks involved, including volatile market prices, illiquid market conditions, lack of regulatory oversight, market manipulation, and other risks.
 You are solely responsible for evaluating your financial circumstances and determining whether or not trading cryptocurrencies is appropriate for you.
-Before you trade cryptocurrencies, please read the General Risks of Digital Assets risk disclosure.
+Please read the General Risks of Digital Assets risk disclosure. tastytrade, Inc. is a separate company and is not an affiliate company of Zero Hash Liquidity Services LLC or Zero Hash LLC.

 TASTYTRADE, INC. IS A MEMBER OF NFA AND IS SUBJECT TO NFA'S REGULATORY OVERSIGHT AND EXAMINATIONS.
 HOWEVER, YOU SHOULD BE AWARE THAT NFA DOES NOT HAVE REGULATORY OVERSIGHT AUTHORITY OVER UNDERLYING OR SPOT VIRTUAL CURRENCY PRODUCTS OR TRANSACTIONS OR VIRTUAL CURRENCY EXCHANGES, CUSTODIANS OR MARKETS.